mpld3/matplotlylib/README.md

 About
 -----

 [Plotly](https://plot.ly) is an online collaborative data analysis and graphing tool.
 The matplotlylib package allows users to export matplotlib figures to plotly.
 Plotly figures are shared, tracked, and edited all online and the data is always accessible from the graph.
+The goal of this project is to offer users a simple, one-liner to send a matplotlib figure to plotly from Python:

+`fig_to_plotly(fig, username, api_key)`

+That's it.
 Find out more, sign up, and start sharing by visiting us at [https://plot.ly](https://plot.ly/).

 Install
 -------